kororo/excelcy/README.rst

 .. code-block:: python

-    # this is illustration presentation only, pleaes use Excel for now which desribed below.
+    # this is illustration presentation only, please use Excel for now which desribed below.
     self.data_train = {
         '1.0': {
             'text': 'Uber blew through $1 million a week',